shubham04del/delt-demo/README.md

 # delt-demo
-This is a Demo for Git and Github class
+This is a Demo for Git and Github class.
-This is a first chamge i made on github